OisinMoran/ShortestSearch/README.md

 Example Output: "TED VEST"

 ---

+> To run this program you need an API key for Google's Custom Search JSON/Atom API which you can get at https://developers.google.com/custom-search/json-api/v1/overview.

 **Note:** Google's search results are location dependent, therefore:
 * For a given URL, the shortest phrase will not necessarily be the same for everyone